 - Unpack the zip file that you downloaded.

-- If you have made custom changes in default or classic themes without renaming them, do not overwrite those files, otherwise you will lose your changes.
+- Do not overwrite those files if you have made custom changes in default or classic themes without renaming them.
+Otherwise, you will lose your changes.

-- Check wp-config-sample.php file, if there any new settings have been introduced that you might want to add to your own wp-config.php.
+- Check the wp-config-sample.php file if any new settings have been introduced that you might want to add to your wp-config.php.

-Removal of .maintenance file and flush the cache plugins
+Removing the .maintenance file and flushing the cache plugins

-If anything has gone wrong, refer all the steps in extended upgrade instructions.
+If anything goes wrong, refer to all the steps in the extended upgrade instructions.